KatG33/Website/README.md

 1. Download the Project
 2. Navigate to the backend folder via 'cd backend' command
-3. Create and activate a virtual environment via commands: python -m venv venv source venv/bin/activate
+3. Create and activate a virtual environment via commands:
+'python -m venv venv' and then
+ 'source venv/bin/activate'
  OR if using Windows
  venv\Scripts\activate

 5. Run migrations:
 python manage.py migrate